Nadia Buari: Nollywood breakthrough and success

 Buari moved from Ghanaian films to Nollywood films around the year 2008.
 Her breakthrough role in Nollywood was in the film Beyonce & Rihanna as Beyonce alongside Nollywood actress Omotola Jalade Ekeinde who played Rihanna.
 The film became very popular to both Ghanaian and Nigerian audience.
 Her other notable Nollywood films include Rough Rider, Beauty and the Beast, Holding Hope and Single and Married.

 She is also known for co-starring in films with Nollywood actor Jim Iyke, which has also received attention.
 Films include the Beyonce & Rihanna film series, Hot Romance and Behind a Smile.

 In 2013, she won the Pan African Actress award at the annual Nigerian Entertainment Awards (NEA Awards) in New York City.

 Other work

 Buari became an ambassador at Tablet India Limited (TIL) in 2013.

 Personal life

 In 2019, Buari revealed in an interview that she is married and has four children.
 Her siblings are Malik Buari, Ayisha Buari, Shaida Buari, Jameel Buari and Jeed Rogers.
 Her parents are Sidiku Buari and Hajia Buari.

+In a July 2023 interview on Citi TV, she shared that she would have put her career on hold if not for her mother whilst talking about juggling her duties as mother and actress.

 Recognitions

-In 2014, Buari was awarded the Special Recognition Award at Africa Magic Viewers Choice Awards.
+In 2014, Buari was awarded the Special Recognition Award at Africa Magic Viewers' Choice Awards.

+In 2015 and 2019, she was nominated for the Best Actress in a leading role for her performances in Diary of Imogen Brown and Getting Married respectively.